UWEGangYiKhor/StrangerFie/README.md

 npm run dev

 # For actual deployment server
+npm install
 npm run build
 npm run start

+# For docker, Docker need to be installed
+docker compose up # First set up docker compose -f compose-appOnly.yml up # If you are using cloud postgres database or your own postgres database

+docker compose start # Subsequent execution docker compose down --rmi local # Removing the images if not needed anymore
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.